thragusjr/thragusjr/README.md

 **`Cybersecurity Specialist`**

-Ethan Page is a cybersecurity professional with experience in both software support and penetration testing.
-The content shown on this Github represents the products of my growth and learning within the ever-growing landscape of cybersecurity topics.
-I am currently open for work, seeking a position in the Denver, CO area.
+Ethan Page is an IT professional with experience in both systems engineering and cybersecurity.
+The content shown on this Github represents the products of my growth and learning within the ever-growing information technology landscape.

 ---
 ## 🌐 Additional Links: